Mountain-Hydrology-Research-Group/snow-hydrology/modules/module5.md

 In cooperation with our campaign, NOAA is conducting the [Study of Precipitation, the Lower Atmosphere and Surface for Hydrometeorology, SPLASH, campaign](https://psl.noaa.gov/splash/).
 From the prior link, if you click on _data_ and on _KettlePonds_, you can see photos of the radiometer and streams of data.
 For today's lab, we will bring in one of the [Superheros of SPLASH](https://storymaps.arcgis.com/stories/093640ac6bdc479394d7fd9c7068fd27) to help us with our investigation.

+For even more detailed information about clouds, aerosols, and radiation, DOE is conducting the [Surface Atmosphere Integrated Field Laboratory, SAIL, campaign](https://sail.lbl.gov/), with a list of sensors [here](https://sail.lbl.gov/what-we-measure/).

 ```note
 ## Lab 5: Plotting radiation data around the snow.